"Experienced, practical and a strong business partner."Chambers USA

-Tax Litigation: John is an experienced advocate in federal tax disputes faced by multi-national corporations.
-He has represented clients in some of the most complex tax litigation in the country.
-For example, he recently led our team during a three-week trial in the US Tax Court on behalf of our client, Hyatt Hotels Corporation, in a case involving tax implications of a guest loyalty program.
-Also, he led our team in representing Boston Scientific Corporation in litigating over $4 billion of transfer pricing and related adjustments before the Tax Court.
-John frequently advises clients in addressing the types of evidentiary privileges most commonly encountered by the Tax Department (e.g., attorney-client, tax advisor, work product privileges) and represents taxpayers in associated administrative summons enforcement matters where necessary.
+Tax Litigation: John represents clients in some of the most complex tax litigation in the country.
+For instance, he recently led the legal team during a three-week trial in the US Tax Court on behalf of Hyatt Hotels Corporation, in a case involving the IRS’s attempt to change accounting methods for a guest loyalty program.
+Notably, he also led the team representing Boston Scientific Corporation in litigating over $4 billion of transfer pricing and related adjustments before the Tax Court.

 - Eaton Corporation v.
 Comm'r, (T.C.
 Memo 2017-147).
 (IRC 482 reallocations and the cancelation of advance pricing agreements).

 - Guidant LLC v.
 Commissioner of Internal Revenue, T.C.
 Docket No. 5501-12 (IRC 482 reallocations).

 - Cardiac Pacemakers, Inc. v.
 Commissioner of Internal Revenue, T.C.
 Docket No. 5502-12 (IRC 482 reallocations).